 - MSc / MEng Electrical Engineering

 Signalling underpins how trains are controlled on the rail network and are a key and complex part of the rail system.
-Furthermore with the future planned digitalisation of the British rail network, there are extensive opportunities to learn about and be part of this growing market trend.
+Furthermore, with the future planned digitalisation of the British rail network, there are extensive opportunities to learn about and be part of this growing market trend.
 We are expanding both as a team and organisation with many exciting opportunities to work on projects including the deployment of ETCS (European Train Control Systems) into the UK Mainline railways.

 Our team of signalling engineers work on complex projects across the United Kingdom.
 We predominately work on early project development including the definition of signalling schemes and its requirements, designing signalling layouts with associated signalling principles and the integration of signalling designs into the wider multi-disciplinary project design environment.

-Degree backgrounds considered: -
+Degree backgrounds considered:

 - MEng Civil Engineering (Track)

-- MEng Rail Engineering degree
+- MEng Rail Engineering

 Our track experts pride themselves in their understanding of the fundamental principles that apply to all types of railways, from high-speed rail to street-running tramways.
 Equally, we appreciate the nuances between the many varied systems and our extensive experience equips us with the ability to create the viable and sustainable railways necessary to support the world’s global economy and community for decades to come.